Quillor/reach/README.md

 SAGE STEPS (stable version 8) because the version 9 is still under development if we will use the v9 then we will follow the github steps then it uses yarn:

 ## INSTALLATION
-  ### Before starting make sure you have [Composer](https://getcomposer.org/download/) installed:
+  ### Before starting make sure you have [Composer](https://getcomposer.org/download/) installed

-  ### Open terminal and go/point it to your wordpress theme directory,  replace your-theme-name with the name of your theme, 8.5.1 is the latest stable version of sage:
+  ### Open terminal and go/point it to your wordpress theme directory,  replace your-theme-name with the name of your theme, 8.5.1 is the latest stable version of sage
 	  ```shell
 	  c> cd wamp/www/site/wp-content/themes/
 	  themes> composer create-project roots/sage your-theme-name 8.5.1
 	  ```

-  ### Installing project dependencies:
+  ### Installing project dependencies
     1. Install the latest Node.js
 	2. After installing Node.js, we recommend that you update to the latest version of npm and other dependencies.
 	   - Install the latest npm, gulp and bower